devank99/Clothing-Store-Sales-Data-Analysis-Tableau-Dashboard-/README.md

 ### 1. Purpose: What?
 Why?
 What do we want to achieve?

      The primary reasons for conducting sales data analysis are:
      1) Improved Decision Making: By analyzing sales data, clothing store managers can make informed decisions about inventory levels, pricing, and marketing strategies to maximize sales and reduce waste.

      2) Enhanced Customer Experience: Data analysis helps identify customer preferences and behavior, enabling personalized marketing and promotions to improve customer satisfaction and loyalty.

      3) Increased Efficiency: By optimizing inventory levels and supply chain management, clothing stores can reduce costs and improve operational efficiency.

  ### What Do We Want to Achieve?

      1) Optimize Inventory Levels: Ensure the right products are stocked at the right levels to meet customer demand and minimize waste.

      2) Improve Sales Performance: Analyze sales trends to identify opportunities to increase sales and revenue.

-### 2. End Result: What do we want to achieve?
+     3) Enhanced Customer Experience: Improve customer satisfaction ratings by 20% within the next 3 months by personalizing marketing and promotions based on customer preferences and behavior.

   The end result of the clothing store sales data analysis is to achieve the following:
 1) Improved Sales Performance: Increase sales revenue by 15% within the next 6 months by optimizing inventory levels, pricing, and marketing strategies.
 2) Enhanced Customer Experience: Improve customer satisfaction ratings by 20% within the next 3 months by personalizing marketing and promotions based on customer preferences and behavior.